 Stripes is one of those patterns that can magically transform a room.
 They do it in a daring but quiet way, bringing a crisp edge to a design scheme.
 That is one of the reasons why every designer loves them.
-Thus, today I will share with you some stripe inspiration – a trend that I believe is going to rise big yet again.
+Thus, today I will share with you some stripe decorating ideas for inspiration – it is a trend that I believe is going to rise big, yet again.

 Stripes are stylish, versatile and ultimately timeless.
 The amazing thing about stripes does not lie in the geometric pattern, but on the fact that it is a pattern found ever so often in nature herself.
 Zebras, tigers and butterflies wear them so well.
 Therefore, it does not matter if you opt for thick or thin, monochromatic or multicolor stripes as long as you treat them as neutrals.
 Mix them in with solid colors and/or other patterns and you’ll end up with a playful outcome.